 Coding interviews will be done on a whiteboard.
 Practice some of the questions with a whiteboard or pen and paper.

-- Practice under time pressure
+- Practice time management

 - Practice data structures, algorithms, and complexity

 You should be able to discuss the big-O complexity of your approaches with the interviewer.
 Don't forget to brush up on data structures like lists, arrays, hash tables, hash maps, stacks, queues, graphs, trees, heaps,sorts, searches, and traversals (BFS, DFS).
 Also, review recursion and iterative approaches.

 Review your resume since the interviewer will certainly ask about key events in your work history.

 - Motivation and collaboration